 MISSION STATEMENT

 The Carroll Shelby Foundation was created by legendary racer and automotive manufacturer Carroll Shelby.
-Headquartered in Gardena, California, the Foundation provides medical assistance for those in need, including children, as well as educational opportunities for young people through automotive an other training programs.
+The Foundation provides medical assistance for those in need, including children, as well as educational opportunities for young people through automotive an other training programs.
 The mission allows the Foundation to impact the lives of children from their first heartbeat through their educational years.
 The Foundation has continued to aid children battling deadly diseases, while expanding its reach into the classroom through the Northeast Texas Community College's Carroll Shelby Automotive Technology Center.